mdfarragher/DSC-FS/BinaryClassification/TitanicPrediction/README.md

 Now you are ready to add some classes.
 You’ll need one to hold passenger data, and one to hold your model predictions.

-Modify the Program.cs file like this:
+Replace the contents of the Program.fs file with this:

 ```fsharp
 open System